jack-emo/LSTM-Stock-Prediction/README.md

 # Welcome to LSTM-Stock-Prediction

-This Python Script is my implementation of Long Short Term Memory (LSTM) Neural Networks to predict a given stock price based on previous stock ticker data
+This Python Script is my implementation of a Long Short Term Memory (LSTM) Neural Network to predict a given stock price based on previous stock ticker data

 ### Built with
 * math